 Important COVID-19 Update

-In line with advice from the Victorian Chief Health Officer, all events and activities planned on Council land (that require a permit) are cancelled until further notice.
+In line with advice from the Victorian Chief Health Officer, some social gathering events and activities on Council land many now resume.

-Applications for future events beyond 13 September will be accepted and placed on hold.
-Processing will commence when restrictions are eased to a level that accommodates the number of attendees detailed in the application.
+Applications for future events that are not allowed on the current step, will be accepted and placed on hold.
+Processing will commence when restrictions are eased to a level that accommodates the number of attendees and type of event detailed in the application.

 Kingston is home to a range of fantastic parks, open spaces and community halls that are available for you to use and enjoy.
 We actively encourage local and community events to be held on land owned or managed by Council.

 Our Top Spots Quick Guide and detailed Event Guide are designed to help you decide on an appropriate location and assist you with organising your event.

 The Top Spots Quick Guide provides an overview of the reserves and open space available in Kingston that may be suitable for your event.

 Formal approvals may be needed to hold your event on Council owned or managed land, depending on the size of the gathering and the equipment needed on-site, and some events may incur a cost.
 Please see below for further information.